thatrobotdev/block-ai/README.md

 ### 🔨 Build

-Compile an unpacked extension for Chrome and Firefox to the `build/chrome` and `build/firefox` directories:
+Compile a packed extension to the `web-ext-artifacts` directory:

 ```sh
 npm run build